 If we think about it, there are tons of things we can DIY.
-But we often chose not to.
+But we often choose not to.

-In the “real world”, approach #1 is often the winner.
-But somehow, when it comes to online tasks, DIY is more popular.
-You probably hear it quite often: “My website?
-I haven’t spent a dime, I have done it all myself”.
-There are obvious reasons that will make someone chose the DIY route when it comes to creating their own website, but one thing you can be sure of is that none of them are completely free.
+Somehow, when it comes to online tasks, DIY is often the most popular option.
+You might hear it often: “My website?
+I haven’t spent a dime.
+I have done it all myself”.
+There are obvious reasons that will make someone choose the DIY route when it comes to creating their website, but one thing you can be sure of is that none of them is entirely free.

 Dilemma #1 – Budget

-Reason #1 to chose DIY over hiring a professional web designer is – guess what, the budget.
-It’s the common understanding that doing something yourself is cheaper than hiring a professional to do it.
-The amount of options out there that promise making this process as less painful as possible makes everything sound easy – yes, Weebly, Wix and Squarespace, we are looking at you.
+Reason #1 for choosing DIY over hiring a professional web designer is — guess what, the budget.
+It’s the common understanding that doing something yourself is cheaper than hiring a professional.
+The number of options that promise to make this process as less painful as possible makes everything sound easy.
+Yes, Weebly, Wix and Squarespace, we are looking at you.
 Even WordPress nowadays is not too difficult to set up.

-…Only to find out that doing it yourself doesn’t actually mean doing it for free.
-Weebly, Wix, and Squarespace have their paid plans that tie you to their platform and sure you can grow, but so does your plan (and price).
-WordPress is a great solution if you are self-hosting and it does you give you freedom in terms of growth.
-It might be cheaper on the long run, but it certainly doesn’t come for free.
+…Only to find out that doing it yourself doesn’t mean doing it for free.
+Weebly, Wix, and Squarespace have paid plans that tie you to their platform.
+You can grow, but so can your plan (and price).
+WordPress is an excellent solution if you are self-hosting, and it does give you freedom in terms of growth.
+It might be cheaper in the long run, but it certainly doesn’t come for free either.